Best Running Socks 2026: Anti-Blister, Cushioned and Thin Picks

 Injinji Trail Midweight Mini-Crew toe sock

-Toe blisters, trail runs, and runners who like natural toe splay Mini-crew Midweight COOLMAX and synthetic blend
+Toe blisters, trail runs, winter, and runners who like natural toe splay Mini-crew Midweight COOLMAX and synthetic blend

 Why it works